-THIS WAS OPRAH’S IDEA.
+THIS WAS OPRAH’S IDEA, these super simple snacks.
 In a recent issue of O magazine, the one I read cover to cover with so much longing for the actual Oprah show that I practically ate every page–Oprah!
 Where are you?
 Now that I am finally, for the first time in my life, actually at home every day at 4pm…you’re gone?–I found this recipe.
 I know, the show’s been off the air for some time now but it still hurts.
 Sniff.

 Anyway, pulling myself together long enough to tell you about these cookies because we made them as a snack for Phoebe’s preschool class today and this is major: it’s the first time ever that our snack container has come home completely empty.
 Her teacher even reported a number of kids who aren’t typically into trying new foods devouring them on the spot.
 A hit, I say and a sugar-free one at that.
 (And there’s more where these came from.
 From muffins, to smoothies and more, we’ve got dozens of low-sugar snack ideas right here.)

 The only ingredients you need are ripe bananas (notice the brown spots, must-have for flavor and sweetness) and old-fashioned oats.
 Then you can add whatever you want.
-We used chia seeds today because the preschool is a nut-free zone but I’ve got another bunch of bananas aging on my counter right now, and two toddlers who are steamed because they didn’t get a single cookie, so we’ll make another batch and add a bunch of new flavors to the simple mix.
+We used chia seeds one day because the preschool is a nut-free zone.
+But with another bunch of bananas aging on my counter, and two toddlers who are steamed because they didn’t get a single cookie, we made another batch and added pecans to the simple mix.
 I think Oprah would approve.

 - 2 very ripe bananas